 Protection: The inverter circuitry also provide features such as power control and overload protection.

 Plug and use: They are made to be used without any tools.
 They are able to known which components are connected and will warn of any incompatibility.
 As very intelligent systems, misadjustments are ruled out.

 The chief disadvantage of inverter welders is the price.
-Inverter welders are by far more expensive though they give a full return on investment on the long run.
+Inverter welders are by far more expensive than traditional welders though they give a full return on investment on the long run.

 Unlike is suggested by the name 'inverter welders', they do not come with pre-installed batteries and still have to depend on grid power.
 They are, in the proper sense, 'inverter-based welding machines'.
 In this sense, they use a series of electronic components to convert the power - in contrast to conventional transformer-based devices which depend primarily on a single large transformer to regulate the voltage.